 Another top tour is the twilight tour, suitable for couples and families, where visitors explore the area’s old-growth rain forest at night.
 The twilight tour also ranks as a top apres ski activity for all ages.

 Indoor Fun for the Family

-Sometimes the weather won’t allow for outdoor fun in the sun, but don’t worry.
+Sometimes the weather won’t allow for outdoor fun, but don’t worry.
 Whistler houses several indoor attractions that entertain the whole family.